 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Related Job Titles for this Occupation:

 - Wildlife Refuge Manager

-There were about 22,300 jobs for Range Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 22,300 jobs in the United States for Range Manager.
 New jobs are being produced at a rate of 6.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Range Manager by 2026.
-There will be an estimated 2,000 positions for Range Manager per year.
+Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.

 The states with the most job growth for Range Manager are Colorado, New Hampshire, and Utah.
 Watch out if you plan on working in Rhode Island, New Mexico, or Maryland.
 These states have the worst job growth for this type of profession.

 Range Managers make between $34,020 and $98,450 a year.